 The article in which I am responding is not overtly unhelpful.
 The author makes many good points and cites reliable sources.
 The article offers helpful behavioral tips for interacting with men who may not understand how to deal with stressful experiences.
 But in the end, the choice of title was poorly executed and the citing of men’s ability to “get-over it” seems a little less scientific and a little more “girls rule and boys drool”.

 When it comes to depression, stating that women have it harder is neither a provable nor beneficial hypothesis.
 Even worse, in one foul swoop it dismisses men diagnosed with depression and anxiety disorders altogether.
 Maybe we should be more thoughtful in our discussions on mental health and not try to place the trophy of victim-hood upon the entire female population.
-Although it may be true that women are from Venus and that men are from Mars, and that we certainly seem to have a difficult time understanding one another — like why would a man thinks it’s acceptable to adjust his undercarriage in plan view of the public — does not justify provoking mental health as a battle of the sexes.
+Although it may be true that women are from Venus and that men are from Mars, and that we certainly seem to have a difficult time understanding one another, does not justify provoking mental health as a battle of the sexes.

 Fun science fact: